-- (B) Each food assistance household member who is not otherwise exempt from the following work requirements shall: Register for work; participate in an employment and training program, if assigned to such a program by the department; accept a suitable employment offer; and not voluntarily quit a job of at least 30 hours per week. - (C) Any recipient who has not complied with the work requirements under subparagraph (B) shall be ineligible to participate in the food assistance program for the following time period and until the recipient complies with such work requirements for a: - (i) First penalty, three months; - (ii) second penalty, six months; and - (iii) third penalty and any subsequent penalty, one year. - (D) The Kansas department for children and families shall assign all individuals subject to the requirements established under 7 U.S.C. § 2015(d)(1) to an employment and training program as defined in 7 U.S.C. § 2015(d)(4).
-The provisions of this subparagraph shall only apply to: - (i) Able-bodied adults aged 18 through 49 without dependents; - (ii) work registrants aged 50 through 59 without dependents not exempt from 7 U.S.C. § 2015(d)(2); and - (iii) individuals who are not employed at least 30 hours per week. - (18) Eligibility for the food assistance program shall be limited to those individuals who are citizens or who meet qualified non-citizen status as determined by United States department of agriculture.
-Non-citizen individuals who are unable or unwilling to provide qualifying immigrant documentation, as defined by the United States department of agriculture, residing within a household shall not be included when determining the household's size for the purposes of assigning a benefit level to the household for food assistance or comparing the household's monthly income with the income eligibility standards.
-The gross non-exempt earned and unearned income and resources of disqualified individuals shall be counted in its entirety as available to the remaining household members. - (19) The secretary for children and families shall not enact the state option from the United States department of agriculture for broad-based categorical eligibility for households applying for food assistance according to the provisions of 7 C.F.R. § 273.2(j)(2)(ii).
+(B) Each food assistance household member who is not otherwise exempt from the following work requirements shall: Register for work; participate in an employment and training program, if assigned to such a program by the department; accept a suitable employment offer; and not voluntarily quit a job of at least 30 hours per week.

+(C) Any recipient who has not complied with the work requirements under subparagraph (B) shall be ineligible to participate in the food assistance program for the following time period and until the recipient complies with such work requirements for a:

+(i) First penalty, three months;

+(ii) second penalty, six months; and

+(iii) third penalty and any subsequent penalty, one year.

+(D) The Kansas department for children and families shall assign all individuals subject to the requirements established under 7 U.S.C. § 2015(d)(1) to an employment and training program as defined in 7 U.S.C. § 2015(d)(4).
+The provisions of this subparagraph shall only apply to:

+(i) Able-bodied adults aged 18 through 49 without dependents;

+(ii) work registrants aged 50 through 59 without dependents not exempt from 7 U.S.C. $\S 2015(d)(2)$ ; and

+(iii) individuals who are not employed at least 30 hours per week.

+(18) Eligibility for the food assistance program shall be limited to those individuals who are citizens or who meet qualified non-citizen status as determined by United States department of agriculture.
+Noncitizen individuals who are unable or unwilling to provide qualifying immigrant documentation, as defined by the United States department of agriculture, residing within a household shall not be included when determining the household's size for the purposes of assigning a benefit level to the household for food assistance or comparing the household's monthly income with the income eligibility standards.
+The gross nonexempt earned and unearned income and resources of disqualified individuals shall be counted in its entirety as available to the remaining household members.

+(19) The secretary for children and families shall not enact the state option from the United States department of agriculture for broadbased categorical eligibility for households applying for food assistance according to the provisions of 7 C.F.R. § 273.2(j)(2)(ii).

+(20) No federal or state funds shall be used for television, radio or billboard advertisements that are designed to promote food assistance benefits and enrollment.
+No federal or state funding shall be used for any agreements with foreign governments designed to promote food assistance.

+(21) The secretary for children and families shall request a waiver from the United States department of agriculture to exclude candy and soft drinks from the definition of eligible foods under 7 C.F.R. § 271.2.
+If such waiver is granted, the secretary shall prohibit the purchase of candy and soft drinks with food assistance.
+If no such waiver is granted, the secretary shall request such a waiver annually until such waiver is granted.
+For the purposes of this paragraph:

+(a) "Candy" means the same as defined in K.S.A.
+79-3602, and

+amendments thereto; and

+(b) "soft drinks" means the same as defined in K.S.A.
+79-3602, and amendments thereto.